FRCTeam5458DigitalMinds/Training/Basics.md

 *Notice how all lines of code end in a semicolon, with the exception being comments.*

 ## Declaring Physical Components:
 In a robot, the code is put onto the roboRIO which is essentially a computer that controls other physical components on the bot.
 These components are treated in code as if they are variables, allowing you to give them names (for example: RightMotorOne).
-Almost every component is slightly different, so here examples for the main components:
+Almost every component is slightly different, so here are examples for the main components:

 - **Power Distribution Panel** (aka PDP) distributes power from the battery to various components:
 **frc::PowerDistributionPanel pdp{0};**